There have been three main players in the recent and growing interest in developing

 are sliced open." |

-I have recently been in contact with a new Australian company hoping to succeed in
+In 2005 I contacted a new Australian company hoping to succeed in the commercialisation